happypeter/LGCB/book/c_first_prog.md

     {
     }

-save and quit now we have a file named _file.c_, which is our first program.
+Save and quit now we have a file named _file.c_, which is our first program.

-so first we need to say, a programming Language is different from our natural languages in that
+So first we need to say, a programming Language is different from our natural languages in that

 ## It has stick format